-In Microsoft Flow, you can use expressions for every action, switch, or condition and to manipulate data.
-Using this in combination with variables allows you to do some cool and very useful things (calculating dates, manipulating strings, extracting parts of a string and a lot more).
+In Microsoft Flow, you can use expressions for every action, switch, or condition and manipulate data.
+Using this in combination with variables allows you to do some cool and very useful things (calculating dates, manipulating strings, extracting parts of a string, and a lot more).

 A small tip upfront, I like to write the expression in notepad.
-The input field in flow is pretty small and if you start writing bigger expressions you will notice youlosee the overview.
+The input field in Flow is pretty small and if you start writing bigger expressions you will notice you lose the overview.
 Making it harder to check if you have all the brackets in the right place.

 Where to find the functions

 If you click on the Expression tab you will get a list with some of the functions that are available.
 The functions are categorized so make sure you click on See More in each category to get see the most important functions.
 But there is more!
 Not all functions are listed in the Expression tab, for example, if you start typing sub you will see a list of additional functions that are available.

 So in this post, I won’t go over each and every function, there are simply too many functions.
 And it’s not necessary either, because when you start using a function, you will get a nice tooltip explaining how to use it.
 Just type in the function and add an open bracket at the end.
 In the tooltip you will get the correct syntax and a description: